remix-run/remix/docs/future/presets.md

 ## Creating a preset

-Presets are objects that conform to the following `Unstable_Preset` type:
+Presets conform to the following `Unstable_Preset` type:

 ```ts
 type Unstable_Preset = {